How to Clear Cache (Memory, Browser or Temp Files) on Windows 11/10

 Published by Nyau Wai Hoe - Updated on

-A cache is a collection of files or data that are stored on your computer so that future requests of the same files or data can be served much faster.
-When we talk about clearing cache on Windows 11 or Windows 10, it depends what cache you want to clear because there are many types of caches that can be stored on Windows as you use your computer.
+A cache is a collection of files or data stored on your computer so that future requests of the same files or data can be served much faster.
+Clearing cache on Windows 11 or Windows 10 can improve your computer’s performance and free up storage space.
+There are three types of caches on Windows:

-In this tutorial, we will show you how to quickly clear each of the mentioned caches on your Windows 11 or Windows 10 laptop or desktop PC.
+In this tutorial, we will show you how to quickly clear three types of caches on your Windows 11 or Windows 10 laptop or desktop PC.

-Windows will create temporary files when you create, modify or open a file or a program on your computer or from the internet in a folder often known as the “Temp” folder.
-Most temporary files will be removed when it’s no longer needed.
+Windows creates temporary files when you create, modify or open a file or program on your computer or from the internet in a folder often known as the “Temp” folder.
+Most temporary files will be removed when they are no longer needed.
 However, some temp files tend to stay in the folder indefinitely due to improper handling of temp files in certain apps or programs.
-Thus, clearing the temp files may often save you a big amount of disk space.
+Thus, clearing the temp files may often save you a significant amount of disk space.

 1. Press Win + R keys on your keyboard to open the Run window.

 2. Type %temp% in the “open” field and click OK.
-Doing so will open the Temp folder.How to Clear Cache Temp Files on Windows 10
+Doing so will open the “Temp” folder.Open Temp Files Folder in Windows 11/10

 3. To clear all the temporary files cache, press CTRL + A to select all the files and folder in the temp folder.